Suzanne Le Mignot serves as CBS 2 Chicago’s weekend news morning anchor and weekday reporter.

 She began her broadcasting career at WUSF-TV in Tampa, Fl. as a production assistant and associate producer (1989-93).
-She also worked as an anchor at the student run radio station, WBUL, and served as a correspondent for the Tampa Tribune as well as Tampa based Urban Business Magazine.
+She also worked as an anchor at the student-run radio station, WBUL, and served as a correspondent for the Tampa Tribune as well as Tampa-based Urban Business Magazine.

 In 2007, LeMignot was honored by the Associated Press in the hard news feature category for her investigative report entitled “Tracking Your Security.”
 Her investigation uncovered that bomb-sniffing dogs at Chicago’s Metra train stations could not detect the passing scent of explosives.
 As a result of that story, Illinois passed a law that requires dog handlers to undergo 180 hours of rigorous training and to pass a new state exam.
 The report also earned LeMignot a Peter Lisagor Award in the in-depth reporting or series category and a Herman Kogan Award from the Chicago Bar Association.

 Le Mignot has won several other industry awards: a local and national Emmy for her breaking news reports on the Blue Line derailment (2008); a local and national Emmy Award for her breaking news reports about the death of Pope John Paul II (2005); the Illinois Broadcasters Association Silver Dome Award (1997); two Peter Lisagor Awards (1994 and 1996) and the National Association of Black Journalists Leadership Award, while a student (1993).

 Le Mignot has served as a mentor and volunteer at Bunche Elementary School in Chicago’s Englewood community.
 She regularly held workshops and planned field trips centered on building self-esteem for young girls.

-Now, PAWS visits Chicago area schools, using the program to teach elementary school children about the importance of nurturing animals.
+Additionally, she is on the Board of Directors of PAWS Chicago, the largest no-kill animal shelter in the Midwest.
+Le Mignot helped set up the first humane education program with PAWS in 2003.
+PAWS visits Chicago area schools, using the program to teach elementary school children about the importance of nurturing animals.
 The program is also used by the Girl Scouts of Greater Chicago.
-Le Mignot is on the Board of Directors of the Better Boys Foundation.
+Le Mignot has served on the Board of Directors of the Better Boys Foundation.
 The organization provides educational assistance to boys and girls in the North Lawndale community on Chicago’s west side.

 Le Mignot speaks several foreign languages including Spanish, French, Serbian and Patois (a Jamaican dialect).